MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-1.8.0/install-az-ps-msi.md

 > [!NOTE]
 >
 > If you've disabled module autoloading, you need to manually import the module with `Import-Module Az`.
 Because of
-> the way the module is structured, this can take a few seconds.
+> the way the module is structured, this can take up to a minute.

 You'll need to repeat this step for every new PowerShell session you start.
 To learn how to persist your Azure sign-in across PowerShell sessions, see [Persist user credentials across PowerShell sessions](context-persistence.md).